Tachycardia and its ACLS Algorithm

 Tachycardia/tachyarrhythmia is defined as a rhythm with a heart rate greater than 100 bpm.

 An unstable tachycardia exists when cardiac output is reduced to the point of causing serious signs and symptoms.

-Serious signs and symptoms commonly seen with unstable tachycardia are: chest pain, signs of shock, SOA, altered mental status, weakness, fatigue, and syncope
+Serious signs and symptoms commonly seen with unstable tachycardia are: chest pain, signs of shock, SOA (short of air), altered mental status, weakness, fatigue, and syncope

 One important question you may want to ask is: “Are the symptoms being caused by the tachycardia?”
 If the symptoms are being caused by the tachycardia treat the tachycardia.

 There are many causes of both stable and unstable tachycardia and appropriate treatment within the ACLS framework requires identification of causative factors.
 Before initiating invasive interventions, reversible causes should be identified and treated.

 The most common causes of tachycardia that should be treated outside of the ACLS tachycardia algorithm are dehydration, hypoxia, fever, and sepsis.
 There may be other contributing causes and review of the H’s and T’s of ACLS should take place as needed.

 Administration of OXYGEN and NORMAL SALINE are of primary importance for the treatment of causative factors of sinus tachycardia and should be considered prior to ACLS intervention.

 Once these causative factors have been ruled out or treated, invasive treatment using the ACLS tachycardia algorithm should be implemented.

 There are several rhythms that are frequently associated with stable and unstable tachycardia these rhythms include: